 If you're deciding where to move in Europe, the key question is affordability relative to salaries and lifestyle.
+Slovenia usually sits in the middle of the European spectrum: not bargain-basement cheap, but often much easier to manage than richer Western and Nordic countries if your rent is under control.

 Housing & rent in Slovenia (2026)